thegr8kabeer/Celsius-to-Fahrenheit-converter-Using-Python/README.md

 Suzy Kassem once said:
 >“A conscious human is driven by their conscience, not popular opinion.”

-Happy Coding!
+Happy Coding! :smiley:

-Don't forget to follow me on instagram at https://www.instagram.com/thegr8kabeer/
+And don't forget to follow me on [Twitter](https://twitter.com/thegr8kabeer)